Code-Institute-Submissions/rock-paper-scissors-22/README.md

 - Code

-    - Before starting the project I watched this video to kind of get the idea of how to implement it all in the best possible way.
+    - Before starting the project I was looking for something that will give me the idea of how to implement **JS** in the best possible way.
 I ended up not complicating the code as I wanted to stay true to the basics of what we covered so far.
-The video was a great help though.
-    - The Video can be found on the freeCodeCamp YouTube Channel [freeCodeCamp.org](https://www.youtube.com/watch?v=jaVNP3nIAv0).
+    - The Video that I used as a reference can be found on the **freeCodeCamp** YouTube Channel [freeCodeCamp.org](https://www.youtube.com/watch?v=jaVNP3nIAv0).

  - Readme